 As a professor of entrepreneurship, Dr. Jeff Cornwall takes on the entrepreneurial world using an academic approach.
 He believes that in order to be successful, academics must think more and more like entrepreneurs and be adaptable to the changes taking place in the academic community.

 Although a good deal of Dr. Cornwall’s advice is geared toward students and academics, his take on the business world is applicable for anyone looking to find better mentors, improve business pitches, and increase business acumen.
-He even offers an online course on how to build a successful business model for new entrepreneurs and leaders.
+He even offers an online course on how to build a successful business model and strategy for new entrepreneurs and leaders.

 Elise Mitchell seeks to teach businesses about strategic planning and being destination leaders.
 In the world of business, Mitchell was named top speaker to see in 2017 by Huffington Post.
 She has presented on topics that include destination leadership and change in the workplace.
 Use this blog to discover more about Elise Mitchell and her journey as a destination leader.